Marcus Wills: Awards

 He was the winner of the 2006 Archibald Prize for his painting of The Paul Juraszek Monolith, which was based on an engraving by Marcus Gheeraerts the Elder.

 In 2000, he won the second Brett Whiteley Travelling Art Scholarship.

 He has been a finalist in the Sir John Sulman Prize (2003, 2010 and 2013) and Wynne Prize (2010).

 He was a finalist of the Archibald Prize in 2015 with El cabeceo, 2016 with The ersatz (James Batchelor)., 2018 and 2020 with Requiem (JR) (Portrait of Jack Riley).

 In 2017 he was again a finalist in the Archibald, with a portrait of filmmaker Thomas M. Wright called Antagonist, Protagonist (Thomas M. Wright).
 Wills set up the scene to look like a crime drama, with Wright as protagonist.

+He was a finalist for the 2024 Archibald Prize with a portrait of ballet dancer Callum Linnane.